mstathers/stathers-net/_posts/2016-01-14-thawte-premium-ssl-md5-gnutls.md

 ### Overview

-*I suddenly could not send email using Mutt and some of my colleges reported similar issues with their Claws email clients as well, what was going on?*
+*I suddenly could not send email using Mutt and some of my colleagues reported similar issues with their Claws email clients as well, what was going on?*

 At the time of writing we were using Ubuntu 12.04 at work and there had